imgrush/Chrome/README.md

-# MediaCrush for Chrome
+# Imgrush Extension for Chrome

-This is the official MediaCrush extension for Chrome.
+This is the official Imgrush extension for Chrome which is a fock of MediaCrush.

 With this extension, you can upload any image to MediaCrush from any website, simply by right-clicking it.